 I settled on a recipe from The King Arthur Flour Baker’s Companion as a starting place.
 The recipe looked straightforward, and the off-putting, obscure-sounding ingredients like non-diastatic malt powder came paired with recognizable alternatives, like brown sugar.

-As I prepared to make my first batch, I felt surprised that I hadn’t made bagels before.
+As I prepared to make my first batch, I felt surprised that I hadn’t made homemade bagels before.
 The dough looked no more difficult to make than any standard bread recipe, and the idea of boiling dough before baking it–which had always intimidated me before–didn’t seem complicated at all.
 Perhaps my recent adventures dropping doughnuts in seething oil made slipping rounds of dough into simmering water look easy.

 My anticipations of simplicity proved correct.
 The recipe was so simple, in fact, that when Tessa declared that she didn’t like bagels with sesame seeds, I made her some plain ones the very next day.